AkaneTendo25/musubi-tuner/docs/ltx_2.md

 | 1280x720 | 161 | 62.3 GB / 17.73 s | OOM (>80 GB) | 72.2 GB / 33.85 s | OOM (>80 GB) |
 | 1280x720 | 193 | 64.1 GB / 21.56 s | OOM (>80 GB) | 75.5 GB / 42.50 s | OOM (>80 GB) |
 | 1280x720 | 241 | 66.5 GB / 27.96 s | OOM (>80 GB) | OOM (>80 GB) | OOM (>80 GB) |

+> [!WARNING]
+> The example command above uses `--max_grad_norm 1.0` (gradient clipping on).
+With the fused backward pass, clipping requires all gradients to be resident at once to compute the global norm; setting `--max_grad_norm 0` disables it and lets each gradient be freed as its parameter is stepped, lowering peak VRAM by roughly one copy of the trainable gradients (about 2 bytes per parameter in bf16, on the order of 25 GB for this model).
+Gradient clipping is a standard safeguard against exploding gradients, so keep `--max_grad_norm 1.0` unless VRAM requires disabling it.

 ### BAdam Block-Coordinate
 <sub>[↑ contents](#table-of-contents)</sub>